NTNU-IHB/FMI4cpp/README.md

 FMI4cpp is a cross-platform FMI 2.0 implementation written in modern C++.

-Looking for an easy to install, easy to use, easy to reason with, object oriented and fast FMI implementation for C++?
+Influenced by it's name brother [FMI4j](https://github.com/SFI-Mechatronics/FMI4j), it aims to be an easy to install, easy to use, object oriented and fast FMI implementation for C++.
-You are in luck.
-FMI4cpp is all of those.

 ### Why should I use this over other C/C++ FMI Libraries

-Because this library has a much cleaner API and is significantly easier to use.
+Because this library provides a clean API, is easy to install (through vcpkg) and is easy to use.

 ### How do I use it in my own project?

-When the library is stable I will add it to vcpkg.
+When the library is stable it will be added to the vcpkg package manager.

 ### Development dependencies